efgpinto/kalix-scala-protobuf-counter-jwts/README.md

 grpcurl --plaintext -H 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJteS1pc3N1ZXIiLCJ0ZW4iOiJlYXN0Iiwic3ViIjoiaGVsbG8xIiwicm9sZXMiOlsicm9sZTEiLCJyb2xlMiJdfQ' -d '{"counter_id": "1", "value": 10}' localhost:9000 com.example.CounterService/Increase
 ```

-> **NOTE**: we don't provide the tenant id on the body, but it still gets extract to the command to be part of the composite entity key.
+> **NOTE**: we don't provide the tenant id on the body, but it still gets extracted and placed into the command to be part of the composite entity key.

 Get endpoint requires `ten` to be provided but no role:
 ```json